Back to Blog

 Here are some best practices to consider:

 • Conduct Data Privacy Impact Assessments (DPIAs): Evaluate the potential privacy risks of new projects or initiatives.
+The ICO recommends conducting DPIAs for any processing that uses new technologies, evaluates individuals, or involves large-scale sensitive data.
+Template: include data flow diagrams, risk likelihood x impact matrix, and mitigation plan.

 • Develop a Data Breach Response Plan: Have a plan in place to respond to data breaches effectively.
+The plan should cover: incident detection, containment (e.g., isolate affected systems), notification (to DPA within 72 hours under GDPR, to affected individuals without undue delay), forensic investigation, and post-mortem.
+Test the plan with tabletop exercises quarterly.

 • Stay Up-to-Date on Data Privacy Regulations: Continuously monitor and adapt to changes in data privacy laws and regulations.
+Subscribe to official DPA newsletters, follow changes like the EU's Data Act, and consider automated compliance monitoring tools like TrustArc or Securiti.ai.

 Conclusion

 Balancing data privacy and analytics is essential for sustainable business growth.
 By implementing the strategies and best practices outlined in this blog, businesses can unlock the power of analytics while upholding ethical and legal obligations.
-Contact TechNext96 today to learn more about how we can help you navigate the complexities of data privacy and analytics.
+The key is to treat privacy not as a blocker but as a competitive advantage—a value proposition that resonates with modern consumers.
+Whether you adopt differential privacy to protect user statistics, federated learning to train models without raw data, or strong governance to control access, the path forward requires investment in technology, processes, and people.

 Contact TechNext96 Experts